Mosque lamp: Later types

-The elaborate decorated types were mostly succeeded by plain glass oil lamps with a simple rim at the top, by which they were attached to (typically) a circular metal bar.
+The elaborately decorated types were mostly succeeded by plain glass oil lamps with a simple rim at the top, by which they were attached to (typically) a circular metal bar.
 Often these hang in tiers.
-Mosques today have shifted to a more cost efficient, energy saving method of lighting by converting mosque lamps to electric lighting techniques.
-In most cases Mosques will retain the hanging circular fittings, but use electric lights and glass shades of various sorts, not essentially different from other glass lampshades used in lighting other buildings.
-Some cases, such as the Ar-Rahmaniah Mosque at Kampung Pengkalan Baharu have also incorporated energy saving techniques such as solar panels to power mosque lighting.
+Mosques today typically retain the hanging circular fittings, but use electric lights and glass shades of various sorts, not essentially different from other glass lampshades used in lighting other buildings.